Complete moduli of cubic threefolds and their intermediate Jacobians: Extensions of the period map along the chordal cubic locus

 As noted in \cite{act} (also \cite{col}), the limit intermediate Jacobian associated to a generic degeneration to the chordal cubic $X_0$ is a pure Hodge structure.
 This can be seen as follows.
-First recall that $\Sing(X_0)$ is a rational normal curve of degree $4$. if $X_0=V(F_0)$ is the central fibre of a general pencil $X_t=V(F_0 + t F_1)$ then $F_1$ cuts out $12$ points on $\Sing(X_0)$ and these define a hyperelliptic curve of genus $5$.
+First recall that $\Sing(X_0)$ is a rational normal curve of degree $4$. if $X_0=V(F_0)$ is the central fiber of a general pencil $X_t=V(F_0 + t F_1)$ then $F_1$ cuts out $12$ points on $\Sing(X_0)$ and these define a hyperelliptic curve of genus $5$.
 The Jacobian of this hyperelliptic curve is then the limit point of the intermediate Jacobians of this pencil.
-A general loop around the chordal locus corresponds to a generic degeneration and it thus follows that the monodromy around the hyperelliptic divisor is finite.
-Thus, the extension of the period map along the chordal divisor will follow immediately from the following proposition.
-(Note that, as always, the extension is insensitive to finite covers and thus, we can always restrict to unipotent monodromy).
+It follows (see \cite[Sect.
+4]{act} for a fuller discussion) that the period map $\calM\to \calA_5$ extends to a regular map at the generic point of $D_h$ (with image in $\calA_5$, and not in the boundary of the Satake or a toroidal compactification).
+Note also that due to Proposition \ref{prop:transversal}, the hyperelliptic divisor is smooth (in a stack sense).
+By a standard result of Griffiths (e.g. \cite[Thm.
+13.4.5]{carlson}), it follows that the monodromy around the hyperelliptic divisor is finite.
+Thus, the extension of the period map along the chordal divisor will follow immediately from Corollary \ref{cor:finalextension}, which is a consequence of the following proposition.

 \begin{pro}[Extension along trivial monodromy divisors] Let $S$ be a smooth variety, $\overline S$ be a simple normal crossing compactification, and $D\subseteq \overline S\setminus S$ an irreducible boundary divisor.
 Assume that we are given a period map $P:S\to \mathcal A_g$ (in particular, $P$ is locally liftable to $\mathbb H_g$) such that the monodromy around each of the boundary divisors is unipotent and such that it is trivial around $D$.
 Then, $P$ extends to a morphism $P:\overline{S}\to \overline{\mathcal A}^\Sigma_g$ to a fixed toroidal compactification if and only if it extends to a morphism $P:\overline{S}\setminus D\to \overline{\mathcal A}^\Sigma_g$. \end{pro} \begin{proof} Under the given assumptions Borel's extension theorem gives us an extended period map